Jackysi/advancedtomato/release/src/router/dnscrypt/README-WINDOWS.markdown

 It doesn't provide any user interface, and has to be set up using the command-line.

-Independent projects such as [DNSCrypt Windows Service Manager](https://simonclausen.dk/projects/dnscrypt-winservicemgr/) provide a user interface on top of `dnscrypt-proxy`, so that the core client code can always be up-to-date, and the same as other platforms.
+Independent projects such as [Simple DNSCrypt](https://simplednscrypt.org/) provide a user interface on top of `dnscrypt-proxy`, so that the core client code can always be up-to-date, and the same as other platforms.